Skip to Main Content

-Take the Resident Meeting survey
+Take the Survey

-Common area and individual unit renovations at The Metropolitan are expected to begin in July 2025.
 Unit renovations will be performed in phases where units will be divided into vertical subsections or Tiers, by riser locations and will be conducted in seven (7) phases with multiple Tiers in each phase.
 The renovation will begin in the Tiers with units that end in 33 and 32 and will continue to rotate through the building with staggering starting and completion dates.

 Each phase of work will consist of the renovation of approximately 44 units and will last about 90 days.
 You will be notified in writing of your anticipated move date at least ninety (90) days before your required move date and you will be provided with a 30-day notice that will include your temporary unit address.
 HOC’s Relocation Coordinator will provide additional information about preparing for your move and your scheduled move date.
+Given the schedule delays we cannot provide an updated timeline, but will provide all information directly to residents when it is available.

 Leonard Stewart

-Community Manager
+General Manager

 The Metropolitan